samforwill/nlp-campaign-messaging/README.md

 <img src="images/MGP.png" alt="MGP" width="600" style="display: block; margin: auto;">

-Marie Glusenkamp Pérez!
+Marie gluesenkamp Pérez!
 She faced cuckoo-bird Joe Kent, who expressed some extreme views like supporting the arrest of Dr. Anthony Fauci and endorsing the claims of a stolen 2020 election.
 In fact, he became the candidate for WA-03 after successfully primarying the serving Republican Congressperson, Jaime Herrera Beutler, one of only 10 republicans who voted to impeach Donald Trump following the events of January 6th.<br />

 The next candidate I wanted to assess took a little more research to come to a decision, but I wanted to find a Democrat who overperformed in their district, while contending against an opponent who was a more mainstream Republican.
 I landed on...